Pelvic Floor Rehabilitation

 - Part of the sexual function.

 As we grow older, our muscles weaken and become less elastic.
-It can lead to problems such as difficulty to hold back, pelvic organ prolapse, and urinary incontinence.
+It can lead to problems such as difficulty holding back, pelvic organ prolapse, and urinary incontinence.

 Urinary incontinence is the most common problem of the pelvic floor in women.
 The prevalence of the phenomenon increases with age.

 Studies have found that urinary incontinence is associated with functional decline in older women.
-It may be functional incontinence - difficulty to reach the toilet in time, undress quickly enough or sit safely on the toilet.
+It may be functional incontinence—difficulty to reach the toilet in time, undress quickly enough, or sit safely on the toilet.
 NICE found between urinary incontinence and falls.
-It may be a two-way link: function decline may lead to a urinary incontinence and vice versa.
+It may be a two-way link: function decline may lead to urinary incontinence and vice versa.
 Men and women who suffer from incontinence tend to be more active to be around a toilet, and the intense activity itself is a risk factor for falls.

 - A physiotherapist examination and assessment, including function assessment and internal examination to assess the pelvic floor condition.